alexbecker/deflame/Readme.md

 because the format of comments is inconsistent.
 Some sites for which the icon appears are probably unsupported.
 This is probably unfixable, but it's due to how Chrome extensions work rather than the websites themselves.

+Currently only HTTP is supported, so sites that use HTTPS can only be used through [the webapp](defla.me/webapp.html).
+This may change once HTTPS certs become free later this year.

 A list of known supported/unsupported files is given in supported.md.